MadeInShineA/hei-course-summaries/301.1-ml/summaries/neural_networks.md

 #### When to Use SGD

-- **Large Datasets** 📊: When full-batch gradient descent is computationally infeasible
+- **Large Datasets**: When full-batch gradient descent is computationally infeasible
-- **Online Learning** 🌐: For streaming data or continuous learning scenarios
+- **Online Learning**: For streaming data or continuous learning scenarios
-- **Simple Problems** 🎯: When computational resources are limited
+- **Simple Problems**: When computational resources are limited
-- **Baseline Comparison** 📈: As a reference for evaluating advanced optimizers
+- **Baseline Comparison**: As a reference for evaluating advanced optimizers

 ### Adam Optimizer